Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 A new community center would be designed to appeal to and accommodate residents with a variety of interests in every age group.

-A volunteer advisory committee is reviewing options for location of the community center.
-Survey feedback, research and budget will help identify amenities, services, and size of the building and subsequently, the most appropriate location to accommodate the design.
+A volunteer advisory committee reviewed options for location of the community center.
+Survey feedback, research and budget to help identify amenities, services, and size of the building and subsequently, the most appropriate location to accommodate the design.
+It was determined that the new community center would best be located on Civic Center campus in the area where the soccer fields currently exist.

 To apply for a Concealed Pistol License (CPL) in the State of Michigan as of July 1, 2001, you must be a Michigan resident 21 years of age or older, have been a state resident for at least six months, have no criminal history, and be in good mental health, in addition to several other requirements.
 CPL applications can be printed at Michigan.gov.